EBIvariation/vcf-validator/README.md

 To install the ODB compiler, the easiest way is to download the `.deb` or `.rpm` packages, in order to be installed automatically with `dpkg`.
 Both the ODB runtime and SQLite database runtime libraries can be installed manually running `./configure && make && sudo make install`.
 This will install the libraries in `/usr/local/lib`.

 If you don't have root permissions, please run `./configure --prefix=/path/to/odb/libraries/folder` to specify which folder to install ODB in, then `make && make install`, without `sudo`.
+Also you will have to provide the path to odb while configuring libodb-sqlite using `./configure --with-libodb=/path/to/odb/libraries`

 ##### bzip2 and zlib
 You will require libbz2.a and libz.a.
 For Ubuntu Users, the required padkages' names will be `libbz2-dev` and `zlib1g-dev`.

-**Note:** You can easily install dependencies using install_dependencies.sh script.
+**Note** : You can easily install dependencies using install_dependencies.sh script.
 Run it as: `./install_dependencies.sh linux`.
 You may run `./install_dependencies.sh --help` for help.

 #### Compile